-Section 10.3 Biennial Elections
+Section 11.2 Biennial Elections

-(a) A general meeting of the members of Democrats Abroad UK shall be called by the Chair in odd numbered years (being the years immediately following regular biennial US federal general elections) on a date that is not earlier than February 1, and not later than March 31 for the purposes of electing the Officers, Executive Committee, DPCA Voting Representatives, DPCA Non-Voting Representatives, and Council (and the meeting may hereinafter be referred to as the “Elections Meeting”).
-The Officers, Executive Committee, and the Elections Committee shall make all reasonable endeavours to provide full and widespread notice of the time and place of the meeting.
-Notice should be provided at least four weeks prior to the meeting taking place.
-At the meeting, a report of the Council’s activities shall be presented.
+(a) A general meeting of the members of Democrats Abroad UK shall be called by the Chair in odd numbered years (being the years immediately following regular biennial US federal general elections) on a date that is not earlier than February 1, and not later than May 1 for the purposes of electing the Officers, Executive Committee, DPCA Voting Representatives, DPCA Non-Voting Representatives, and Council (and the meeting may hereinafter be referred to as the “Elections Meeting”).
+The deadlines and timeframes in subsection 11.2(g) shall apply.
+The Officers, Executive Committee, and the Nominations and Elections Committee shall make all reasonable endeavours to provide full and widespread notice of the time and place of the meeting.
 A quorum for the Elections Meeting shall consist of 35 members.

-(b) Conduct of Elections: At least sixteen weeks prior to the Elections Meeting, the Chair shall appoint no fewer than three members of Democrats Abroad UK as an Elections Committee.
-The Elections Committee shall have conduct over the elections to be held at the meeting, including without limitation soliciting nominations in advance, confirming acceptance of nominations by nominees, managing all election communications transmitted to the membership using DAUK infrastructure, designing and producing ballots, tallying votes, and declaring election results.
-The chair of the Elections Committee shall act as chair of the meeting during the conduct of the elections, including without limitation addressing any points of order that may arise.
+(b) Conduct of Elections: The Chair shall appoint no fewer than three members of Democrats Abroad UK as a Nominations and Elections Committee.
+The Nominations and Elections Committee shall have conduct over the elections to be held at the meeting (and all advance balloting pursuant to the following provisions, which provides generally for elections to be completed by advance ballot and tabulated so that results may be declared at the Elections Meeting), including without limitation soliciting nominations in advance, confirming acceptance of nominations by nominees, managing all election communications transmitted to the membership using DAUK infrastructure, designing and producing ballots, tallying votes, and declaring election results.
+The chair of the Nominations and Elections Committee shall act as chair of the meeting during the conduct and reporting of the elections, including without limitation addressing any points of order that may arise.

-(c) Elections Committee members ineligible: Any person who has been appointed to and served upon the Elections Committee for an Elections Meeting shall not be a candidate in, and may not be elected pursuant to, any election held at that meeting, provided that such ineligibility shall not apply to, and such persons shall remain eligible for, election to the Council (article IV).
+(c) Nominations and Elections Committee members ineligible: Any person who has been appointed to and served upon the Nominations and Elections Committee for an Elections Meeting shall not be a candidate in, and may not be elected pursuant to, any election held at that meeting, provided that such ineligibility shall not apply to, and such persons shall remain eligible for, election to the Council (article IV).